Rikesh Patel is an associate in the Intellectual Property Practice Group in the New York Office.

 Previously, Rikesh worked as in-house patent counsel at a Fortune 500 global medical technology company, and as an associate at a notable intellectual property law firm in Washington, D.C.
 As in-house patent counsel, he gained experience in preparing and prosecuting patent applications for mechanical and electrical medical device technologies, both domestically and internationally.
 Some of his work as in-house counsel also involved counseling directors of various business units on patent portfolio strategy to maximize the value of their IP assets.
 While in-house, he worked with technologies including surgical instruments, navigation, robotic surgery, operating room technology, bone cement mixers, and other electromechanical devices involving a medical application.
 Rikesh managed and maintained an IP portfolio for the company’s largest division, which routinely exceeded $1 billion US in sales.
 He also assisted in the development of the company’s patent life cycle.

+Previously, Rikesh worked as in-house patent counsel at Stryker Corporation, a Fortune 500 global medical technology company, and as an associate at a notable intellectual property law firm in Washington, D.C.
 While in private practice, he performed patent prosecution for a wide variety of technologies, including 3D printing, jet engines, transcatheter aortic valve replacement systems, telecommunications, semiconductors, image processing, and devices related to the “Internet of things” (IoT).

 Rikesh also gained substantial transactional IP experience while working at a startup, including conducting due diligence for patent portfolios requiring monetization in relation to patent licensing strategies.
 In that regard, he was part of a team that created a patent pool for licensing over 200 patents (U.S. and foreign) essential to the Institute of Electrical and Electronics Engineers (IEEE) 802.11n Standard.
 Rikesh has also led the due diligence efforts in connection with licensing patents relating to stored value cards, OLED displays, and MEMS gyroscopes.